 Best line: I just realized everything I have is someday gonna be gone.

 Graduation (Friends Forever) by Vitamin C

-This song was written for graduation, and anticipates how these moments of love and friendship will be missed.
+This song was written for graduation ceremony, and anticipates how these moments of love and friendship will soon be nostalgia.
 Cue the tears.

 Best line: ‘Cause we’re moving on, and we can’t slow down.
 These memories are playing like a film without sound.